tabjy/cmpt383-project/cmpt383.md

 ## What Does Not Yet Work

-- [ ] The application server and judge servers are not yet separated processed
+- [ ] The application server and judge servers are not yet separated processes
-- [ ] There is no problems yet
+- [ ] There are no programming problems yet
 - [ ] Memory and CPU time limit is not yet implemented
 - [ ] Runner containers are not yet well-isolated (will look into [gvisor](https://github.com/google/gvisor))